Compressed Empirical Measures (in finite dimensions): Introduction

 is small for sufficiently large $n$.
 This allows us to show that $C_n$ converges along $h$ towards $C$ with a certain rate and since we have guarantees that hold uniformly over the unit ball in $\cH$ we can derive a rate of convergence of $C_n$ to $C$.
 A similar approach works for Rademacher complexities with the main difference being that we have to approximate the indicator functions with continuous functions.

+Both approaches rely on a lower bound on the probability that $h(X)$ attains values below a threshold.
+We use two different approaches to get such lower bounds: the first approach uses an assumption on the the density (lower bounded away from zero) and a Lipschitz assumption on the functions in $\cH$.
+The second approach uses assumptions on the covariance operator.
+The second approach is more general in the sense that assumptions on the density imply a certain behavior of the covariance operator but our density assumption is certainly not the only way to control the covariance operator.
+On the other hand, the assumption on the covariance operator is quite abstract while the density assumption is in a sense very concrete.

-This approach underlies our first theorem in this paper, Theorem \ref{thm:ball_in_empirical} on p. \pageref{thm:ball_in_empirical}, which brings together some of the results on the diameter of $C$, the location of $\mean$ and the convergence results to show that for large enough $n$ there is with high probability a ball of a certain radius around $\mean_n$ in $C_n$.
+Combining these different arguments allows us to control the size of the ball around $\mean_n$.
+In particular, our first theorem combines the Rademacher approach with a density assumption (Theorem \ref{thm:ball_in_empirical} on p. \pageref{thm:ball_in_empirical}).
+This approach brings together some of the results on the width of $C$, the location of $\mean$ and the convergence results to show that for large enough $n$ there is with high probability a ball of a certain radius around $\mean_n$ in $C_n$.
 In detail, there exists a ball of size $\delta$ with the dominant term of $\delta$ being

 where $\X = [0,1]^l$, $L$ is the Lipschitz constant, $\tilde \lambda_d$ the smallest eigenvalue of the Mercer decomposition of $k$, $\tilde c > 0$ is a lower bound on the density of the law of $X_1$ on $\X$ and $\beta_l$ is the Lebesgue measure of the $l$-dimensional unit ball in $\R^l$.